sudk1896/distributedsystems/README.md

 This is the practical source for the Distributed System class of Computer Science @ University of Salerno of Professor Alberto Negro.

 #### Referents
-- Alberto Negro (foundamentals and algorithms).
+- Prof. Alberto Negro (Foundamentals and Algorithms for Distributed Systems).
-- Gennaro Cordasco and  Carmine Spagnuolo (P2P).
+- Prof. Gennaro Cordasco and Ph.D.
+Carmine Spagnuolo (Peer-to-Peer Networks).

-## Projects Design Requirements
+## Homeworks Solution Design Requirements

 Projects must be developed using Java languages (also, using [Apache Maven](https://maven.apache.org/) as software project management) and [TomP2P](https://tomp2p.net/) framework/library.
 TomP2P is a DHT with additional features, such as storing multiple values for a key.
 Each peer has a table (either disk-based or memory-based) to store its values.
 A single value can be queried / updated with a secondary key.
 The underlying communication framework uses Java NIO to handle many concurrent connections.